BHANWARLALPRAJAPAT/Snake-game/README.md

 ## 📋 Description

 This is a text-based Snake game that renders directly in the terminal using ASCII characters.
-The player controls a snake (`O` for the head, `o` for the tail) that moves around a bordered grid, eating fruit to grow longer and increase the score.
+The player controls a snake (`O` for the head, `o` for the tail) that moves around a bordered grid, eating fruit (`F`) to grow longer and increase the score.

 **Current behavior:**
+- The fruit is now visibly drawn on the grid as `F`.
 - The snake **wraps around the edges** of the screen instead of dying when it hits a wall.
 - Self-collision (running into its own tail) is **currently disabled** in the code (commented out), so the snake cannot die by touching itself.
 - As a result, the game currently has **no way to end** other than closing the program — the collision/game-over checks exist in the code but are commented out.

+## 🎯 Scope

+This project is a minimal, educational implementation of Snake intended to demonstrate core game-loop concepts in C++.
+It covers:

+- A basic `Setup → Draw → Input → Logic` game loop structure
+- Real-time (non-blocking) keyboard input using `conio.h`
+- Console-based rendering with `system("cls")` and ASCII characters
+- Simple 2D grid movement, wrapping, and array-based tail tracking
+- Fruit spawning, collision detection with fruit, and score tracking

+**Out of scope / not currently included:**
+- Proper game-over conditions (wall or self-collision)
+- Cross-platform support (Windows-only due to `conio.h`)
+- Speed control / difficulty scaling
+- Menus, pause functionality, high scores, or save/load
+- Graphics beyond plain text/ASCII

+This project is meant as a learning exercise and a base to extend, not a full-featured game.

 ## 🛠️ Requirements